 Chart of Accounts – that’s accounting speak for your handmade business for the way that CPA’s, tax professionals and business advisers organize financial data about your company.
 They use a Chart of Accounts much like we use a plastic storage organizer to organize our crafting supplies.

-Now, technically speaking (according to General Bookkeeping and Accounting practices); each item on your Chart of Accounts should have it’s own unique identifying Account Number (and page in your General Ledger book) and depending on the “type” of account, that number should fall into a specific numbering sequence like this:
+Now, technically speaking (according to General Bookkeeping and Accounting practices); each item on your Chart of Accounts should have it’s own unique identifying Account Number (and page in your General Ledger book).
+And, depending on the “type” of account, that number should fall into a specific numbering sequence.

 - 10000-19999 Assets – things your handmade business owns